 Sacrospinous Fixation/Illeococcygeus Suspension

-Prolapse of the vagina or uterus is a common condition with up to 11% of women requiring surgery during their lifetime.
+Prolapse of the vagina or uterus is a common condition with 11-19% of women undergoing surgery for prolapse during their lifetime.
 Prolapse often occurs as a result of damage to the support structures of the uterus and vagina.

 In this Health Topic